iunetrecet/iunetrecet.github.io.old/README.md

-> The `master` branch hold the sites source code while the `built` branch holds the built site.
-The default branch at Github is set to `built` so that the site is rendered through Github Pages.
+> The `source` branch hold the sites source code while the `master` branch holds the built site.
+The default branch at Github is set to `master` so that the site is rendered through Github Pages.

 Installation